bufbuild/protobuf-es/MANUAL.md

 - A message field using [`google.protobuf.Struct`](#googleprotobufstruct) is generated as `JsonObject`.
 - Proto2 fields support [default values](#field-presence-and-default-values) now and are no longer generated as optional properties.

-The function `toPlainMessage` and the type `PlainMessage<T>` are no longer necessary: If you create a proto3 message with `create(UserSchema)`, the returned object is already a plain object.
+The `toPlainMessage` function and the `PlainMessage<T>` type are no longer necessary.
+If you create a proto3 message with `create(UserSchema)`, the returned object is already a plain object.

 You can replace the `PlainMessage<User>` type with `User`.
 The only difference is that `User` has a property